Pre-Doctoral Masters Degree (30 credits):

 3. Doctoral Examination (6 credits)

-A two-hour oral examination, to be taken in the fourth semester of the Ph.D. program and to be administered by a committee of four faculty: one the student's chosen advisor for a First or Major Research Area, one the student's chosen advisor for a Second Area, and two appointed by the Director of Graduate Studies.
+A two-hour oral examination, to be taken in the fourth semester of the PhD program and to be administered by a committee of four faculty: one the student’s chosen advisor for a First or Major Research Area, one the student’s chosen advisor for a Second Area, and two appointed by the Director of Graduate Studies with input from the student.
 In advance of the examination, the student will present work in writing for each area.
-The scope and substance of this work will vary somewhat, depending on the degree to which the student has already defined a major area for the dissertation, one that will therefore be more prominent than the second area, which might be (for example) a secondary field of research and/or teaching.
+The scope and substance of this work will vary somewhat, depending on the degree to which the student has already defined a major area for the dissertation, one that will therefore be more prominent than the second area, which might be (for example) a secondary field of research or an exploration of a certain critical, theoretical, or methodological approach.
 As a rough guide, the student should submit a combined maximum of 30 written pages defining the two areas, and a pair of bibliographies for the areas consisting of a minimum of 60 works.

 The First Area should be seen as defining an area of research that the student hopes will lead to a dissertation.
 The work submitted for the exam will be a carefully written essay with an attached reading list.
 The essay will not be a formal dissertation proposal but will describe as searchingly as possible a field of interest, define the important issues, take stands, and consider possible methodologies.
 The student will be expected to defend and elaborate on the essay’s argument and to speak knowledgeably about the reading list, especially as its items bear on the argument.